-Partners and programmes supporting the ministry of health in RMNCAH, including E4A-Mama Ye, have expressed optimism that the new county leadership will provide solutions for challenges that have faced the Ministry of Health since the advent of devolution.
+Partners and programmes supporting the Ministry of Health in Reproductive Maternal, Newborn, Children and Adolescent Health (RMNCAH), including E4A-Mama Ye, have expressed optimism that the new county leadership will provide solutions for the challenges the MOH has been facing since the advent of devolution.

 In recognition of the challenges attributed to limited funds faced by the health sector, the Governor promised to allocate more funds towards the health department for improvement of health systems.
-If this is realised, Bungoma will be better placed to improve the health infrastructure, equip health facilities with adequate commodities, strengthen health systems, improve on provider-patient ratio and further motivate health providers with better pay to alleviate health workers strikes that have crippled the health sector in the county.
+If this is realised, Bungoma will be better placed to improve the health infrastructure, equip health facilities with adequate commodities, strengthen health systems and improve on provider-patient ratio.
+In addition, an increase in resources will further motivate health providers with better pay to alleviate health workers strikes that have crippled the health sector in the county.

 E4A-Mama Ye Kenya will be happy to support the MOH and other Civil Society Organisations in realising this core component of the budget making process.
 He promised to align MOH programs and budgets to partner programmes within the County.

 Governor Wangamati acknowledges the fact that frequent staff movement affects effective implementation of partner programs.
-He said there is need for retention of staff who have been capacity built to perform different function in programs implemented by partners.
+He said there is need for retention of staff to perform different function in programs implemented by partners.
 He promised to minimise staff transfers for optimal realization of results for the mutual benefit of both partners and MOH.

-To further promote accountability, Governor Wangamati pledged his support in ensuring that health stakeholder meetings are held on bi-monthly basis for sharing of progress and challenges.
-This is a welcome move by E4A-Mama Ye Kenya, as more RMNCAH evidence materials can now be shared with health stakeholders in these accountability fora.
+To further promote accountability, Governor Wangamati promised to ensure that health stakeholder meetings are held on a bi-monthly basis for sharing of progress and challenges.
+E4A-Mama Ye Kenya welcomes his move, as more RMNCAH evidence materials can now be shared with health stakeholders in these accountability forums.

 A critical review of Governor Wangamati’s manifesto reveals that the Governor’s pledges are solidly anchored on it.
-In his manifesto, he promises to among other things, organise health services around people's needs and expectations through service delivery reforms and increase stakeholder participation in the management and provision of health.
+In his manifesto, he promises among other things to organise health services around people's needs and expectations through service delivery reforms and increase stakeholder participation in the management and provision of health.